Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 or [download the latest release](https://github.com/Azure/batch-shipyard/releases).

-Please note that if cloning the repository on Windows to ensure that git does not modify the Unix line-endings (LF) for in the files in the `scripts` directory.
+**Note:** if cloning the repository on Windows, please ensure that git does not modify the Unix line-endings (LF) for any file in the `scripts` directory.
 If these files are modified with Windows line-endings (CRLF) then compute nodes will fail to start properly.

 ## Batch Shipyard Configuration
 Continue on to